CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/BB_Eclipse_Zenoh.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Modern vehicle architectures require communication across heterogeneous environments — from microcontrollers at the edge, through in-vehicle HPCs, to cloud backends.
+Zenoh provides a single, unified protocol that handles pub/sub, distributed storage, and queries with extremely low overhead and latency.
+Its ability to run on constrained devices (via zenoh-pico) as well as powerful servers, combined with support for geo-distributed storage and computation, makes it suitable for end-to-end SDV communication without requiring multiple disparate middleware stacks.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system